mikeizbicki/cmc-csci143/topic_00_unix/README.md

 **Due Date:**

+Motivated students should be able to complete them within the allocated time on Friday.

-Labs are always due at 11:59pm on the Sunday of the week that they are assigned (i.e. January 25 at 11:59pm for this lab).
+Labs are always due on midnight of the Sunday of the week that they are assigned (e.g. Sep 6 for this lab).

-*For this lab only:*
-There will be no late penalty if you miss the due date, but please be reasonable.
+*For this lab only: There will be no late penalty if you miss the due date, but please be reasonable.
-I want to ensure that everyone has sufficient time to complete the lab based on their background experience.

 **Pre-lab work:**

-Everyone should be able to complete the following tasks before lab (regardless of how much background knowledge you already know).
-If you get stuck, however, that's okay.
-I can help you get unstuck during lab time.
-You won't be able to complete the homework, however, until you've completed all of these steps.

 1. Create a GitHub account if you do not already have one.